 -

-For example, if you are trying to reach young adults, you might focus on social media platforms like Instagram and TikTok, where they spend a lot of their time.
+Here's one way to look at it: if you are trying to reach young adults, you might focus on social media platforms like Instagram and TikTok, where they spend a lot of their time.
 If you are trying to reach business professionals, you might focus on platforms like LinkedIn and email.
 By tailoring your communication strategy to your audience, you can increase your chances of success.

 -